zzzprojects/learn-orm/tutorials/efcore-typed-original-values/get-original-values.md

 }
 ```

 When you call the `context.GetOriginal(author).Name`, you will get the previous value which is replaced with the new value.
-Let's execute the above code and you will see the following output.
+Let's execute the above code, and you will see the following output.

 ```csharp
 "Yan Li" is replaced with "Mark Upston"